slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 as an abstract but yet unrealized pattern, a contentless and strictly formal pattern.
 The *archetype* as a manifestation is a real image or pattern which somehow corresponds to the form determined by the *archetype-as-such*.
-This is simply lingo for a simple ethological facts: animals have the capacity to distinguish patterns, and there is a difference between the "mental" organization which configures the pattern and the appearance of such pattern in nature.
-Furthermore, Jung emphasized above all $a.$ the affective tone of these "primordial images" as well as $b.$ that they should be understood not by virtue of an essential content but by their teleology—*id est*, the specific behavioral disposition induced by them.
+This is simply lingo for a simple ethological fact: animals have the capacity to distinguish patterns, and there is a difference between the "mental" or brain organization which configures the distinction of the pattern and the appearance of such pattern in nature.

+Jung emphasized above all $a.$ the affective tone of these "primordial images" as well as $b.$ that they should be understood not by virtue of an essential content but by their teleology—*id est*, the specific behavioral disposition induced by them.

 > But we only arrive at the meaning of a physical organ when we begin to ask
 > teleological questions.
 Hence the query arises: What is the biological purpose